MSBeni/Data_Ingestion_ETL/k8s/README.md

 ```
 If you do not have the ```jq``` you can simply install it ```sudo snap install jq```.

+### Pods:
+Pods are a new abstraction!

+- A pod can have multiple containers working together
+- (But you usually only have on container per pod)
+- Pod is our smallest deployable unit; Kubernetes can't mange containers directly
+- IP addresses are associated with pods, not with individual containers
+- Containers in a pod share localhost, and can share volumes
+- Multiple containers in a pod are deployed together
+- In reality, Docker doesn't know a pod, only containers/namespaces/volumes

 ## Running Container on Kubernetes:
 You cannot create containers directly.
 At the lowest level we can just create a pod.
 In most of the cases